cotarr/ds18b20-api/README.md

 It is possible to use the `ls` command to search for new sensors.
 Each sensor will have a unique directory added to the `/sys/bus/w1/devices/` directory.
-In this example the sensor ID is `28-01142f65954d` which is formed using a unique factory assigned serial number.
+In this example the sensor ID is `28-0115a43610ff` which is formed using a unique factory assigned serial number.

 ```
 $ ls /sys/bus/w1/devices/
-28-01142f65954d  w1_bus_master1
+28-0115a43610ff  w1_bus_master1
 $
 ```

 The `cat` command can be used to read data from a file named `temperature` in device's folder.
 The file will contain integer number that represents the temperature in degrees C multiplied by 1000.
 In this example 28562 represents 28.572 Degrees C.
-The unique folder name observed above should be used.
+The unique folder name observed in the previous step should be used.

 ```
 $ cat /sys/bus/w1/devices/28-0115a43610ff/temperature